nedrysoft/pingnoo/README.md

 ### General Information

 The following compiler configurations are known to work for development.
+(We do not supply binaries for 32-bit systems)

 - ***Linux*** - 32 & 64-bit using GNU g++
 - ***Windows*** - 32 & 64-bit using MSVC 2019 Community Edition